Under China's watch, Macau won't return to 'Gangster's Paradise'

 WARNING TO OTHERS

-Hoffman Ma, deputy chairman of Success Universe Group, which has a joint venture with casino king Stanley Ho's SJM Holdings to operate Macau casino Ponte 16, said the local government opted for a high-profile police raid as a warning to others.
+Hoffman Ma, deputy chairman of Success Universe Group 0478.HK, which has a joint venture with casino king Stanley Ho's SJM Holdings (0880.HK) to operate Macau casino Ponte 16, said the local government opted for a high-profile police raid as a warning to others.

 "The major junkets don't want this (more violence).
 Many of them are involved in other industries and have been using their connections to get into other businesses like bullion and forex in Hong Kong.
 They're diversifying," he said.